 SABB has at its disposal a wide range of money market and capital sources to cover the funding needs.

-SABB continues to diversify its sources of funds through its debt issuances in both local and international markets in order to source longer term funding for its balance sheet.
+SABB continues to monitor the need to further diversify its sources and tenor of funds through its debt issuances in both local and international markets.
 The mark to market of the Bank's back to back derivative exposures does not have significant impact on liquidity management.